 - Access Nova Scotia

-Find out how to register your business, obtain permits and licences, and get information on other programs and services.
+Find out how to register your business, obtain required permits and licences, and get information on provincial government programs and services.

 - Registry of Joint Stock Companies